kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
 The React/Redux combination has demonstrated the value of well-implemented state management in JavaScript applications.
-Despite this, many developers complain about it.
+Despite this, lots of front-end web developers complain about it.

-I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that <em>some</em> of the complaints are valid.
-Nevertheless, state management was bound to show up in JavaScript, especially when reviewing key moments of JavaScript's evolution.
+Complain or not, JS has progressed to the point that developers need to understand traditional computer science concepts if they want to keep using it.
+Studying the key points of JavaScript's progression proves this...at least I think it does:

 <h3>In The Beginning...</h3>
 This is the first JavaScript book I ever bought: